getlago/lago-docs/docs/guide/08_addons.md

 :::

 ## Create add-ons
-To create an Aad-on through the user interface:
+To create an add-on through the user interface:
 1. Access the **"Add-ons"** section via the side menu;
 2. Click **"Add an add-on"**;
 3. Choose a **name**, a **code** and a description (optional) for your add-on;